pakkONE/Portfolio-Project-4/README.md

 - Navigation Bar
     - Navigation bar has different links dependant on wether the user is logged in or not
         -  Home, Sign up/Log in if you are logged out
-        - Home, Log out if you are logged in
+        - Home, Add Post, My Activity, Log out if you are logged in
 - Blog section
     - This section lists blog posts by the latest created_on date, also displaying likes/dislikes and number of comments
     - It lists them as cards and when you click on the header of the cards it will open that blog post in full width page and where you can commment on the post/like or dislike the court